isalzufari/sea-cinema-15/README.md

 # BACK END

-Built with javascript and framwork Hapi.JS and
+Built with javascript and framwork Hapi.JS

 ## How to run?